Public opinion on climate change: Africa

 People in Africa are relatively concerned about climate change compared to the Middle East and parts of Asia.
 However, they are less concerned than most of Latin America and Europe.
 In 2015, 61% of people in Africa considered climate change to be a very serious problem, and 52% believe that climate change is harming people now.
 While 59% of Africans were worried about droughts or water shortages, only 16% were concerned about severe weather, and 3% are concerned about rising sea levels.
 By 2007, countries in Sub-Saharan Africa were especially troubled about increasing desertification even as they account for .04% of global carbon dioxide emissions.
 In 2011, concern in Sub-Saharan Africa over climate change dropped; only 34% of the population considered climate change to be a "very" or "somewhat serious issue".
 Even so, according to the Pew Research Center 2015 Global Attitudes Survey, some countries were more concerned than others.
 In Uganda, 79% of people, 68% in Ghana, 45% in South Africa and 40% in Ethiopia considered climate change to be a very serious problem.

+In 2022, 51% of African respondents to a survey claimed climate change is one of the biggest problems they are facing.
+41% saw inflation and 39% saw access to health care as the biggest issues.
+76% responded that they prefer renewable energy as the main source of energy and 3 out of 4 respondents want renewable energy to be prioritized.
+13% cite using fossil fuels.